Huiyicc/armadillo-code/README.md

 are installed on your system (eg. OpenBLAS, LAPACK, SuperLU, ARPACK, etc) and correspondingly modifies Armadillo's configuration.
-The installer also generates the Armadillo runtime library, which is a wrapper for all the detected libraries, and provides a thread-safe random number generator.
+The installer also generates the Armadillo runtime library, which is a wrapper for all the detected libraries.

 Change into the directory that was created by unpacking the armadillo archive (eg. `cd armadillo-10.6.1`) and then run cmake using: